edgelesssys/contrast/docs/docs/architecture/observability.md

 ## Exposed metrics

-The metrics can be accessed at the Coordinator pod at port 9102 `/metrics` endpoint.
+The metrics can be accessed at the Coordinator pod on port 9102 using the `/metrics` endpoint.
 By default, metrics are disabled.
 You can enable them by setting the `CONTRAST_METRICS` environment variable.